FindMySchool LogoFindMySchool

 The school operates from a single site in Glodwick, Oldham, and physical education is described as largely taking place at a nearby sports centre, which is worth factoring into expectations about the PE day experience and travel arrangements within the school day.

-Academic outcomes are not the headline strength.
-The FindMySchool GCSE ranking places the school below England average overall.
-Families prioritising high-attaining peer groups and top-end GCSE metrics may want to compare carefully with alternatives.
+• Academic outcomes are not the only decision point.
+The latest FindMySchool GCSE academic ranking places the school 1,430th in England out of 3,895 schools.
+Families prioritising high-attaining peer groups and top-end GCSE metrics should compare Attainment 8, EBacc and English/maths measures carefully with alternatives.

 Sapience Girls Academy offers a small-scale independent girls’ secondary model where culture, conduct, leadership, and personal development are clear priorities, backed by strong official judgements for behaviour and personal development.
-The trade-off is that attainment indicators and rankings are not currently positioned as the school’s primary differentiator.
+Rankings are not currently positioned as the school’s primary differentiator.

 Best suited to families seeking a faith-aligned environment with close supervision, structured pastoral systems, and a strong emphasis on behaviour and wider development.
 Families interested in this option should use the Saved Schools feature to track it alongside at least two local alternatives, then validate post-16 progression patterns and the full cost picture before committing.